EinWolfNamensMenschgang/AP4Robs/README.md

 # shm-sem-prod-cons

 A process gets forked and uses shared memories and semaphores to send a struct consisting of position, orientation and ranges to the child process

+# Functions.cpp

+Helper functions to be used further along the project